 If you were a writer at Newsweek as long as I was, you work with a lot of amazing reporters.
 If I started naming just my favorites, the list would run into the hundreds; my career was built on their work.
 But Karl has a special place in my pantheon.
 He had some bad times after his run at Newsweek, then got himself straight and productive again.
 We stayed friends over the years, but it's the prime-time Karl I remember, and Newsweek forgot.

-Peter Goldman was a senior editor and contributing editor at Newsweek from 1962 to 2008.
+Peter Goldman was a writer, senior writer and contributing editor at Newsweek from 1962 to 2007.